letsdodigital/coding-hands-on/dair/learning_outcomes.md

 - Understand the difference between supervised and unsupervised learning (LL2)
 - Understand the inputs and outputs of a neural network (LL2)
 - Understand the difference between a covolutional layer and dense layer at a broad level (LL2)
+- Pneumonia detection task
+  - Disclaimer that this course will not cover intepretation of chest X-rays
+  - Understand dataset bias and clincial factors that can confound a dataset (LL4)
+    - Use examples to demonstrate clinical bias *TODO find appropriate examples* (LL4)

+*Maybe a radiologist/senior clinician could speak about the features that the bot may be dectecting in each scan?*

 ## Workshop